This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Paleo

-• Keto-friendly (with one simple sub)
+• Keto-friendly (with one simple substitution)

 • Gluten-free

-Cauliflower rice stands in for regular rice in this California-inspired paella.
-Cauliflower rice is a breeze to prepare (see my DIY cauliflower rice post), but you can also buy ready-to-use cauliflower rice (sold in bags in the produce department of many supermarkets).
+Cauliflower rice is a breeze to prepare (see my DIY cauliflower rice post), but you can also buy ready-to-use cauliflower rice (sold fresh in bags in the produce department, or frozen in the freezer department, of many supermarkets).

 Like rice, the cauliflower is a neutral backdrop, showcasing the bold flavors of the dish (e.g., spices, garlic, olive oil).
 Additionally, it cooks in about 5 minutes, a fraction of the time it take to cook rice.

-Remove the lid, sprinkle with parsley, and serve with optional lemon wedges.
-Done!
+• Cover pan; let stand for 3 minutes.
+Remove lid, sprinkle with parsley, and serve with optional lemon wedges.

 This is hearty enough to be enjoyed as a main dish at lunchtime, or enjoy as a side.
 It rewarms well, too, so make it ahead of time and pack for several days worth of lunches.
 YUM!